Pediatric Dental Emergencies

 Possible Fractured Jaw

 Immobilize the jaw by any means (handkerchief, necktie, towel).
 If swelling is present, apply cold compresses.
 Contact our office or go immediately to a hospital emergency room.

-Because we are concerned about your child’s dental health, we have a dentist on call after hours seven days a week.
+Because we are concerned about your child’s dental health, we have a dentist on call after hours seven days a week for true emergencies that need to be addressed immediately.
 Should you need emergency care, and you are a patient of record, just call 586-286-0700 & you will be directed as to how to reach our doctor on call.

-Lastly, we understand that accidents happen and orthodontic “emergencies” can occur throughout treatment.
-However, for the most part, breakage of wires and braces is related to poor food choices or inappropriate use of the teeth (chewing pens, nails, or mouthguards, for example).
+We understand that accidents happen.
+However, for the most part, breakage of wires and braces is related to poor food choices or inappropriate use of the teeth (chewing pens, fingernails, or mouth-guards, for example).
 Therefore, if orthodontic emergencies occur on a regular basis, we reserve the right to charge a fee for “emergency” repairs.